openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

      - | ``PUT  /os-services/failover_host``
        | ``PUT  /os-services/failover`` (microversion 3.26)
      - volume:failover_host
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - List all backend pools
      - ``GET  /scheduler-stats/get_pools``
      - scheduler_extension:scheduler_stats:get_pools
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - | List, update or show hosts for a project
-       | (NOTE: will be deprecated in Yoga and new policies introduced
+       | (NOTE: will be deprecated in Zed and new policies introduced
        | for GETs and PUT)
      - | ``GET  /os-hosts``
        | ``PUT  /os-hosts/{host_name}``
        | ``GET  /os-hosts/{host_id}``
      - volume_extension:hosts
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Show limits with used limit attributes
      - ``GET  /limits``
      - limits_extension:used_limits
-     - rule:admin_or_owner
-     - yes
-     - yes
-     - yes
-     - yes
      - yes
      - yes
      - yes